The Pātaka of Ngāti Tumatauenga: NZ Ordnance Corps Locations 1840 to 1996

 Base Ordnance Depot Staff, Maadi, October 1940.
 Back Row clerks: Geoffrey Gilbert-Smith, LCpl Walter William Thomas, G Duane, O McKibbon.
 Front Row Storemen: Mark Edwin Ivey, R Watson, W Mooney.
 Photo W.W Thomas

 By March 1941, the 2nd Echelon had arrived in Egypt from the United Kingdom, and the New Zealand Division was complete for the first time.
-Although some units had been involved in operations against the Italians, the Division first real taste of battle was the disastrous Greek and Crete campaigns.
+Although some units had been involved in operations against the Italians, the Division’s first real taste of battle was the disastrous Greek and Crete campaigns.
 Although ad hoc NZOC workshops were sent to Greece to support the LADs, the NZ BOD only played a supporting role in these campaigns.
-In the months after the Greek and Crete campaign, the NZ Division retrained and reorganised.
+In the months after the Greek and Crete campaigns, the NZ Division retrained and reorganised.

 From April 1942, the DOS for the Middle East was weighing up the option of pooling all British and Dominion Base Ordnance units into one organisation under the DOS GHQ Middle East.
 Whilst retaining their national identities, they serviced all units regardless of nationality on a geographic basis.
 Stocks of common items were demanded from the main British BOD, provisioned for, and demanded by the DADOS (P) from the United Kingdom or the Eastern Supply Group.
 Items peculiar to each nation were demanded independently by each national BOD.
-The NZEF replied that the NZ BOD at Maadi Camp had materially reduced the work of the RAOC Depots and that excellent liaison between the RAOC and NZOC existed, and the proposed system was in effect the system in place and working quite satisfactorily.[11]
+The NZEF replied that the NZ BOD at Maadi Camp had materially reduced the work of the RAOC Depots, that excellent liaison between the RAOC and NZOC existed, and the proposed system was, in effect, the system in place and working quite satisfactorily.[11]

 • The New Zealand Divisional Ordnance Field Park (NZ OFP) was formed on 28 July 1941,